 The Rocket City Trash Pandas are hiring, job fair takes place Saturday

-MADISON, Ala. – The field is ready, the lights are on and the Toyota Field sign is up on the scoreboard all set for the home opener for the Rocket City Trash Pandas on April 15.
+MADISON, Ala. - The field is ready, the lights are on, and the Toyota Field sign is up on the scoreboard all set for the home opener for the Rocket City Trash Pandas on April 15.

 The Trash Pandas are hiring, and they're looking for people to fill a range of jobs in time for opening day.